Inside ISIS-held Mosul: Resistance eye battle

 Erbil, Iraq (CNN)In the distance, through the dusty haze that envelopes the arid plains of northern Iraq, we can just about make out ISIS on the horizon -- readying for a fight.

-In one of the lifeless villages along the main road to Mosul -- a city once inhabited by more than two million people before it became the main prize in the Iraqi portion of the militant group's self-declared caliphate -- a dozen or so tiny figures scatter around on bikes and in trucks.
+In one of the lifeless villages along the main road to Mosul -- a city once inhabited by more than 2 million people before it became the main prize in the Iraqi portion of the militant group's self-declared caliphate -- a dozen or so tiny figures scatter around on bikes and in trucks.

-These villages are deserted we're told, aware that an ugly fight is coming further down the highway, and that Mosul represents the last ISIS bid to dig in.
-Pancaked buildings and a large ferris wheel -- signs of the life there that was, has been extinguished, and may take years to come back.
+These villages are deserted, we're told, aware that an ugly fight is coming farther down the highway, and that Mosul represents the last ISIS bid to dig in.
+Pancaked buildings and a large Ferris wheel -- signs of the life there that was, has been extinguished, and may take years to come back.

 As to when this fight begins is an open question.
 Meanwhile, political clamoring grows: Turkey, Iranian-backed militias, the Iraqi government -- all insistent that their red lines must not be crossed.
 But on the ground, a sense of momentum is building with the Iraqi and Iraqi Kurdish Peshmerga forces we meet.